-- 1. Unless otherwise permitted by TSA management, the only authorized jackets that may be worn at the checkpoint are the Ike jacket, the 3-in-1 jacket (to include the vest), the team jacket, and the windbreaker jacket.
+- 1. Unless otherwise permitted by TSA management, the only authorized jackets that may be worn at the checkpoint are the Ike jacket, the 3-in-1 jacket (to include the vest), and the team jacket.
 Bargaining unit employees may wear these jackets at the checkpoint at their discretion. - 2.
-[Blank] The Parties did not reach agreement on this provision.
+For Bargaining Unit Employees Who Did Not Previously Receive a Subsidy for an Ike Jacket: TSA will offer such a bargaining unit employee a onetime subsidy for the purchase of an Ike Jacket.
+Each bargaining unit employee who wishes to purchase an Ike Jacket will pay \$100.00; TSA will pay the remaining cost.
+The bargaining unit employee may use